United States Department of State list of Foreign Terrorist Organizations: Delisted FTOs

+December 10, 2012: July 7, 2025; Hay'at Tahrir al-Sham (HTS); Middle East; Syria; HTS was designated as a terrorist organization, which was called al-Nusra Front until 2017, when it was al-Qaeda's Syrian branch.

 Controversies

 The MEK had been designated a "foreign terrorist organization" in 1997 in order to improve relations with Tehran and then president Mohammad Khatami.

 In November 2013, the State Department listed the Nigerian terrorist organization Boko Haram as an FTO.
 In 2014, Republican members of Congress criticized the State Department for not designating the group as an FTO earlier.

 In August 2014, the Christian Science Monitor reported that U.S. military was coordinating with Kurdish forces in Iraq, including elements of the PKK, seemingly in violation of the ban on assistance to a designated FTO.

+Since 2024, Congressman Joe Wilson has attempted to introduce a bill to designate the Polisario Front, a UN-recognized liberation movement in Western Sahara, as a terrorist group due to its alleged ties with Iran and Hezbollah.
+These allegations have been described as Moroccan misinformation and disinformation campaign.
+UN special rapporteurs Ben Saul and George Katrougalos found that the bill is inconsistent with the United States' international human rights law obligations.